aspnet/aspnet-docker/README.aspnetcore-build.md

 ## Example Usage

+### Build an app with `docker build`

+With this technique your application is compiled in two stages when you run `docker build`.
+The requires Docker 17.05 or newer.
+Stage 1 compiles your application in `/source`.
+Stage 2 copies the compiled app into `/app` and configures the app to launch your website when the container starts.
+This does not preserve the source code from stage 1.

+1. Create a `.dockerignore` file in your project folder and exclude files that shouldn't be copied into the container.

+    ```
+    # Sample contents of .dockerignore file
+    bin/
+    obj/
+    node_modules/
+    ```

+1. Create a `Dockerfile` in your project

+    ```Dockerfile
+    # Sample contents of Dockerfile
+    # Stage 1
+    FROM microsoft/aspnetcore-build AS builder
+    WORKDIR /source

+    # caches restore result by copying csproj file separately
+    COPY *.csproj .
+    RUN dotnet restore

+    # copies the rest of your code
+    COPY . .
+    RUN dotnet publish --output /app/ --configuration Release

+    # Stage 2
+    FROM microsoft/aspnetcore
+    WORKDIR /app
+    COPY --from=builder /app .
+    ENTRYPOINT ["dotnet", "myapp.dll"]
+    ```

+    This approach has the advantage of caching the results of `dotnet restore` so that packages are not downloaded unless you change your project file.

+1. Build your image:

+    ```
+    $ docker build -t myapp .
+    ```

+1. Start a container from your image.
+This will expose port 5000 so you can browse it locally from <http://locahost:5000>.

+    ```
+    $ docker run -it -p 5000:80 myapp
+    ```

 ### Build an app with `docker run`

 You can use this container to compile your application when it runs.
 If you use the [Visual Studio tooling](https://blogs.msdn.microsoft.com/webdev/2016/11/16/new-docker-tools-for-visual-studio/) to setup CI/CD to Azure Container Service then this method of using the build container is used.